 Work in Schools

-The latest research findings based on 750 schools suggest that pupils in 86% of schools have access to a counsellors.
-The British Association of Counselling and Psychotherapy (BACP) also estimate that between 64% and 80% of secondary schools in England offer some kind of counselling, and the numbers have increased over the last ten years.
+The latest research findings based on 750 schools suggest that pupils in 86% of schools have access to a counsellor.
+The British Association for Counselling and Psychotherapy (BACP) also estimates that between 64% and 80% of secondary schools in England offer some kind of counselling, and the numbers have increased over the last 10 years.
 The evidence shows that counselling in schools is increasingly viewed as a profession, with counsellors recognised on Accredited Voluntary Registers.

-Time 4 You is working inside schools and other settings to improve the emotional well-being of children, young people and their families.
-Our team consists of professionally qualified, trained and clinically supervised counsellors supporting our client base of schools and academy’s, secondary and primary across Redcar and Cleveland, and as far as Harrogate.
-We work together to really understand young people we involve parents whenever possible and encourage this if it helps a young person to sort out a problem.
+A Time 4 You is working inside schools and other settings to improve the emotional wellbeing of children, young people and their families.
+Our team consists of professionally qualified, trained and clinically supervised counsellors supporting our client base of schools and academies, secondary and primary, across Redcar and Cleveland, and as far as Harrogate.
+We work together to really understand young people.
+We involve parents whenever possible and encourage this if it helps a young person to sort out a problem.
 We can often put into words what young people find difficult to say.

-We use relaxed and informal settings and a variety of different media to help children and young people communicate their problems in a way that is natrual to them.
+We use relaxed and informal settings and a variety of different media to help children and young people communicate their problems in a way that is natural to them.

 We offer a range of therapeuticinterventions, including: